 So much content can feel degrading, triggering, or simply not in line with one’s sexual preferences—and parsing through and endless sea of slightly embarrassing search terms can be an overwhelming task.

-The benefits of orgasms are more than skin deep: Planned Parenthood cites research showing orgasms can improve sleep, increase pelvic muscle tone, and improve body image.
+The benefits of orgasms are more than skin deep: Research suggests that orgasms can improve sleep, increase pelvic muscle tone, and improve body image.
 If you aren’t used to getting down with yourself, however, it can be hard to achieve the levels of comfort and intimacy that lead to sexual exploration and satisfaction.
 To combat this, Consonant hopes to provide a one-two punch of education and equipment: The brand’s self pleasure campaign includes a podcast hosted by psychotherapist (and Bachelor alum) Taylor Nolan exploring facts and fictions around female pleasure, and a self-pleasure collaboration with sensual care brands Dame and Lohn launching November 17.

 Education is vital to undoing the stigmas many women and gender nonconforming people feel around their own sexuality, but there’s also the question of what we turn to to actually get us off.
 With a seemingly endless supply of porn at our fingertips, we potentially have more access to masturbation fodder than ever before; at the same time, however, so much content can feel degrading, triggering, or simply not in line with one’s sexual preferences—and parsing through and endless sea of slightly embarrassing search terms can be an overwhelming task.